lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .source}

-but when we run the test, here comes a surprise!
+But when we run the test, here comes a surprise!

 ~~~
 Read("avgord.g");